Ichchha-coder/password_generator/README.md

-This is the python script to generate the random password
+This is the python script to generate the random password for security purpose.